PaulaRS/paula-ramos-silva/content/post/spotlight/index.md

 ---
-title: The amazing shells of sea butterflies
+title: The secrets of sea shells 🐚
-subtitle: It is always an enormous pleasure to speak to the museum visitors about our research 🐚.
-This time I have teamed up with Giada Spagliardi (Naturalis) to share our passion for sea shells and explain **how** and **why** they are used by scientists.
-During this Spolight we explained not only how shells are built but also how they serve as environmental sentinels and how they can be used to predict evolution.
+subtitle: I love speaking to the museum visitors about our research 🐚.
+On this day the sun was shinning bright in Leiden, which doesn't invite for a day out at the museum, but we had a superb audience!
+I have teamed up with Giada Spagliardi (who is doing her MSc at Naturalis) to share our passion for sea shells and explain **how** and **why** they are used by scientists like us.
+During this Spolight session we explained not only how shells are built but also how they serve as environmental sentinels and how they can be used to predict evolution.

 # Summary for listings and search engines
-summary: It is always an enormous pleasure to speak to the museum visitors about our research.
+summary: September was the Ocean's month at Naturalis and we shared the most of our work with the museum visitors

 # Link this post with a project
 projects: [EPIC]